 You may also want to create tangential tags.
 This could be just reminders to yourself for the future.
 Remember, you can always change these in the future.

 You’ll therefore end up with these tags:

-And that’s all there is to structuring your tags!
+And that’s all there is to structure your tags!
 You can go as specific as you like.

 However, try not to spend too much time making tags.
 They won’t help you remember things better!
 It’s just to help make things more organised.

-There are a few ways you can edit tags after they have been made.
+You can edit tags after they have been made in a few ways.

-All of the following take place in the “Browse” section of Anki.
+All of the following occurs in Anki’s “Browse” section.

 All you need to do to rename a rage is to right-click on the tag in the sidebar.
 An option to rename it will appear.

 That’s it!
 This saves you from manually going through the cards and renaming the tag for each one.